akhealth/EIS-Modernization/modular-experience.md

 To facilitate this modular approach to system development, we will be incrementally shifting toward a modular product architecture.
 New development will be "loosely coupled" to the existing product.
 We'll then incrementally shift responsibilities to the new modules.

-**We've illustrated the strategy in this presentation: ["Incrementally shifting toward a modular experience" presentation](https://github.com/AlaskaDHSS/EIS-Modernization/blob/master/assets/modular-experience2021.pdf).**
+**We've illustrated the strategy in this presentation: ["Incrementally shifting toward a modular experience" presentation](https://github.com/AlaskaDHSS/EIS-Modernization/blob/master/assets/modular-experience2021.pdf).** View a [demonstration](https://federalist-proxy.app.cloud.gov/site/18f/ak-modular-experience/portal.html) website that illustrates the patterns of incremental modular development described in the presentation.

 [![Screenshot of presentation](https://github.com/AlaskaDHSS/EIS-Modernization/blob/master/assets/modular-experience-deck.jpg)